 I’m also interested in bikepacking and have done a couple of trips.
 For me, biking is the number one way to explore.
 It’s faster than walking so you get to see more, but slower and more connected than driving, so you can take it all in.

 Beyond my love for biking, I’m motivated to reduce my carbon footprint and support a wider movement toward sustainability.
-Recently, I completed a Master’s in Design, and chose to focus on climate change for my final project.
+Recently, I completed a Master’s in Design, and chose to focus on climate change for my capstone project.
 Did you know that transport is Tāmaki Makaurau’s biggest polluter?
 We can make a difference by changing how we get around.
 My project explored barriers to cycling and used provocation and conversation to encourage a positive shift in attitudes towards cyclists.
 Now I have the opportunity to put this research into practice for the benefit of people on bikes in Tāmaki Makaurau.

 Serving on the Board of Bike Auckland gives me an opportunity to listen to and collaborate with many wonderful people on bikes, and a place for meaningful action and advocacy towards a cycling friendly future for everyone.